Master of Music (Research) in Music Performance

-- Complete the thesis component to final draft stage under supervision in the second semester of enrolment.
+- Complete the written dissertation component in the second semester of enrolment.

 - Student must submit the final thesis component at the end of their second semester of enrolment for their annual review.
 They are not able to proceed to third semester of enrolment or receive any further practical lessons until the written component is at an acceptable level for submission.

 - Complete the lecture recital in Performance Seminar during the third semester of enrolment.

 - Complete the recorded final recital at the conclusion of the third semester of enrolment.

 Masters students are required to report on their progress every 6 months.
 The first progress review is confirmation and there are reviews at 12 and 18 months of candidature.

 Students in a research Masters confirm at 6 months of candidature or one semester of full time enrolment.
 In the Music Performance specialisation students must complete the following for their confirmation review:

 - Attend at least 6 Performance Classes and perform at 4 Performance Classes.

 - Complete the Research Methods subject (MUSI90191) including completion of 5,000 words of the written component of their thesis.

 - A brief description (approximately 500 words) of their planned lecture recital and final recital.